elliotwoods/vastai-blender/README.md

 ./setup.sh
 ```

+This will download some utils, python bits and pieces and a copy of blender 3.4.0.

+Note : the remote will likely be running tmux, so you can multi-task by adding new windows.
+Check out a tmux tutorial if you're interested in that.

 Now perform the Dropbox config.
 If you're Elliot then use the keys from this app: https://www.dropbox.com/developers/apps/info/xlianiquhxnhdg6#settings

 Otherwise : you'll need to craete your own app (dropbox_uploader.sh will guide you).
 Ideally setup an app that only has access to one folder (not the entire of your Dropbox : especially with vastai you never know who might access your files).

+## Side note for more automation

 You can also add this as a step for the vast.ai 'On-start script:' when configuring your instance as